Malice aforethought: United States

 Since there are 4 different states of mind of malice aforethought, it can be hard to find the differences.
-It is easiest to break these categories up by premeditation, or express malice and reckless endangerment, or implied malice.
-Intent to kill or to inflict serious bodily injury would be considered express.
+It is easiest to break these categories up by premeditation, express malice and reckless endangerment, or implied malice.
+Intent to kill or to inflict serious bodily injury would be considered express malice.
 This does not mean that the accused made a plan far in advance, but it could even be in the moment of the crime.
 If the person did the action knowing it would hurt or kill the other person, there was express malice involved, which is a form of malice aforethought.

 As stated above, malice aforethought does not require that the person accused premeditated to hurt a person, but that they knew their actions could lead to someone's harm.
-This is implied malice, which requires that a person knowingly did an act that they knew was dangerous, and acted without concern for other people's safety.
-Intention can also be found where the perpetrator acts with gross recklessness showing lack of care for human life, commonly referred to as "depraved-heart murder", or during the commission of or while in flight from a felony or attempted felony (termed felony murder).
+This is implied malice, which requires that a person knowingly did an act that they knew was dangerous, and acted without concern for other people's safety, even if not premeditated.
+Hence, intention can also be found where the perpetrator acts with gross recklessness showing lack of care for human life, commonly referred to as "depraved-heart murder", which can be treated as second-degree murder due to the presence of implied malice.
+Lastly, murder committed during the commission of or while in flight from a felony or attempted felony is termed felony murder.

 Notably, the principle of transferred intent causes an accused who intended to kill one person but inadvertently killed another instead to remain guilty of murder.
 The intent to kill the first person suffices.

 Australia

-Malice aforethought is no longer regarded as a necessary mens rea element to obtain a murder conviction.
+Malice aforethought, also known as mens rea, is still used in the criminal justice system today when trialing for murder.
 The term is a catch-all phrase that encompasses all the states of mind that are sufficient mens rea for murder.
 Most Australian jurisdictions require some degree of actual awareness of the resulting consequences of the accused's own actions to justify a murder conviction.
 The High Court of Australia affirmed that there is a spectrum of mens rea ranging from intention to kill to reckless indifference that would be relevant in securing a murder conviction.
 However, the High Court ruled that it was not necessary to prove malice aforethought in a manslaughter conviction.
 The Full Court of the Supreme Court of Victoria distinguished between the two classes of manslaughter.
 They were manslaughter by reckless indifference and manslaughter by criminal negligence in R v Nydam in which malice aforethought was definitively ruled out as an element in a charge of manslaughter by criminal negligence.